 There are 234 miles (377 km) separating Athens and the island of Corfu, and the best way to close the gap is by air travel.
 Direct flights heading to Corfu's airport depart from Athens daily, which only takes about a 1-hour duration time.
 Upon arrival in Corfu, it's a quick bus to the city center where you can enjoy the rest of the island.

 Another option is renting a car and driving north to the coastal city of Igoumenitsa, where you can take a ferry for the rest of the journey to Corfu.
 The mainland roads are in fairly good condition and easy to navigate, plus you can stop at destinations along the way, like the town of Nafpaktos or the large city of Ioannina.
 If you have it in the budget, booking a private transfer is a comfortable and convenient option, too.
+Connect with your local specialist to help you arrange a private transfer.

 There's always the option of booking a guided tour with kimkim, too, like this 16-day journey that starts in Athens, goes through central Greece, and ends in Corfu.
 You can always book the shorter version, too.